WalletScrutiny/WalletScrutinyCom/_android/gwallet.tech.md

 ## App Description

-The app is an self-custodial, XLM-centric wallet with BTC support.
+The app is a self-custodial, XLM-centric wallet with BTC support.

 ## The Site